 The Group's non-financial assets, other than inventories and deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
-For impairment testing, assets that do not generate independent cash inflows are grouped together (All amounts in ₹ crores, unless stated otherwise)

-into cash-generating units (CGUs).
+For impairment testing, assets that do not generate independent cash inflows are grouped together into cash-generating units (CGUs).
 Each CGU represents the smallest group of assets that generates cash inflows that are largely independent of the cash inflows of other assets or CGUs.